 *To help conserve PPE only change a surgical/procedure mask when leaving the resident/tenant area unless it’s wet, damaged or visibly dirty.
 If mask is touched, clean hands immediately.
 Eye protection (e.g. googles) can be reused.
 Clean eye protection when leaving resident/tenant area or when visibly soiled.
 If eye protection touched, clean hands immediately.

 Care home staff will monitor the essential medical services personnel donning and doffing of PPE to ensure technique and Infection Prevention and Control Guidelines properly followed

 o will visit when deemed essential (toe nail is causing a wound and the resident has high risk comorbidities e.g. diabetes mellitus, peripheral vascular disease)

 o will clean and disinfect surfaces used for the appointment with hospital grade disinfectant

 o will follow sterilization of shared instruments as per reprocessing guideline

 o will attend on ONE site ONLY per day.
-They will visit AL /IL and LTC on separate days.

 For Long Term Care: We have provided more feeding chairs and tables to observe social distancing during mealtimes.